 - Level 10: It offered no protection at all.
 Signing into a terminal session did not need a password.
 As a result, this level has been deactivated.

 - Level 20: It offers sign-on password security, which means that once users are logged in, they have access to all of the system’s objects.
 It was once the system’s default configuration.

 - Level 30: Provides users with object authority.
 Users require access planning and implementation at the object level.

-- Level 40: In all IBM I sries as400 systems, this level is now the default setting.
+- Level 40: In all IBM I series as400 systems, this level is now the default setting.
 It protects the integrity of the data and separates the user and system domains.
 All queries made through unauthorized interfaces are not permitted.

 - Level 50: Enhances the integrity protection features to fulfill the “C2” security standards of the US Department of Defense.

 It is suggested that enterprises use the highest security settings since this ensures that data is protected in an impenetrable manner.
 Well, that relies entirely on your system and software capabilities.
-Make sure that your programme runs on the OS with level 40 security settings, which is the default on every system.
+Make sure that your program runs on the OS with level 40 security settings, which is the default on every system.